luapower/website/www/md/api-design.md

   * group functions into namespaces (the easy one)
   * group semantic variations into a single function using parameter polymorphism (aka function overloading)

-Lua uses both tricks to extremes, making its API seem much smaller than it actually is, eg. by carefully shelving even the most basic functions like `table.insert` into their proper namespaces, or cramming multiple variations for reading from a file into a single function, `file:read()` with a `mode` argument with values that form a small namespace of their own and are cleverly mnemonic.
+Lua uses both of these techniques to extremes, making its API seem much smaller than it actually is, eg. by carefully shelving even the most basic functions like `table.insert` into their proper namespaces, or cramming multiple variations for reading from a file into a single function, `file:read()` with a `mode` argument with values that form a small namespace of their own and are cleverly mnemonic.

-__Explanation__: Semantic hierarchies are different than classification hierarchies.
+Note that semantic hierarchies are different than classification hierarchies.
 In terms of helping with remembering, the first is good, the second is bad.
 Eg. `file:read(mode)` creates a semantic hierarchy file -> read -> mode because each level in the hierarchy contains a different _class_ of concepts (file object -> file method -> mode parameter).
 Memory is helped by this association.
 But `urllib.parse.urlparse` is a classification hierarchy, which although a logical one to make from the implementation point of view, the fact that `urlparse` is to be found under the `parse` sub-namespace is completely arbitrary from the user's pov. and thus hard to remember.

 ## Caveats of function overloading